ehuntober/Mgbako-API/README.md

 File uploads for user avatars and post attachments Integration with third-party services, such as email notifications and sentiment analysis Webhook-based real-time notifications for third-party developers

+A community API for forum management would allow developers to easily integrate a robust forum functionality into their applications, without having to build the entire forum infrastructure from scratch.